Internal investigations & whistleblower

 Dr. Christiane Freund, LL.M.

-Christiane Freund, LL.M.
-(University of Michigan, Ann Arbor) has been working for Deutsche Bahn AG since 2011.
-Since 2023, she has been an expert in internal investigations at Group Management, where she is responsible, among other things, for the technical conception and management of internal investigation projects on compliance reports and for the content design of internal Group standards and processes for internal investigations of compliance reports.
-Prior to this, she led internal investigation projects on compliance reports in German and foreign DB Group companies.
-Before joining Deutsche Bahn AG, she worked as a lawyer in international law firms, advising on compliance issues and internal investigations in Germany and abroad.
+Christiane Freund has been working at Deutsche Bahn AG since 2011.
+Since 2023, she has served as an Internal Investigations Specialist on the Group Executive Board, where her responsibilities include the technical design and management of internal investigation projects related to compliance reports, as well as the development of Group-wide standards and processes for internal investigations of such reports.
+Previously, she led internal investigation projects regarding compliance reports at German and foreign DB Group companies.
+Before joining Deutsche Bahn AG, she worked as an attorney at international law firms, advising on compliance issues and internal investigations both in Germany and abroad.

 Christian Miege, LL.M.